arp242/goatcounter/tpl/_backend_sitecode.markdown

 - `t` → `title`
 - `r` → `referrer`
 - `s` → screen size, as `x,y,scaling`.
+- `rnd` → can be used as a “cache buster” since browsers don’t always obey `Cache-Control`; ignored by the backend.

 The `User-Agent` header and remote address are used for the browser and location.